B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 While B2B companies that are new in data integration might not be able to exploit every bit of information delivered by a CDP, most data partners will provide assistance on how to create the most optimal configurations depending on what you aim to measure.

 Inside the B2B environment, every opened or answered email is a small step toward victory, and data can provide great help by making readers feel like you are no stranger to their situation.
-Hubspot claims that more than 20% of marketers say personalization can improve email engagement.
+Research shows that more than 20% of marketers say personalization can improve email engagement.

 Simple yet meaningful aspects like calling the lead by their first name, knowing the context of their industry, including interesting pain points or solutions in the header, and sending the email at the right moment can be decisive for the success of the campaign.